-Personal care communities are a type of long-term care community in Kentucky.
+Personal care communities are a type of long-term care community in certain states, including Kentucky.
 Though more comprehensive than assisted living facilities, they are similar, still offering basic care to residents 24 hours a day.
 Under state authority, personal care communities must provide, at minimum, the following services to their residents:

 In addition, personal care communities must provide residents with three meals a day.
 These meals must meet residents’ nutritional and dietary needs.